Who will I sit with at lunch?

 “Some parents are fearful of reaching out to their children’s teachers, but teachers love it,” Dr. Adelayo says.
 “Educators spend a lot of time learning about each student, so you can help save them time.”

 Your child may have anxiety about making friends, particularly for those who may be new to a neighborhood or school.
 When kids are able to make social connections before they start school, it can help with the transition.

 “Set up playdates for younger children, so they have a chance to get to know each other before school,” Dr. Adelayo recommends.
 If your new to a school or neighborhood, they may have a social media page that you can connect on and find other parents who have kids your children’s ages.
 It will not only help your children, but you can meet new people too.

 5. Rest and Just Breathe

 Going to bed earlier and shutting off the tablet or smartphone before bedtime can ease nerves before the big day.
-If anxiety is keeping your child up at night, Dr. Adelayo suggests using mindfulness and meditation apps that cater to children, such as Smiling Mind and Stop, Breathe and Think Kids.
+If anxiety is keeping your child up at night, Dr. Adelayo suggests using mindfulness and meditation apps that cater to children, such as Smiling Mind.
 These apps can calm the mind and reduce anxiety.

 Let Someone Know